simplebusiness26/The-App/RULES.md

 ## Scope discipline

-- No placeholder UI for later stages.
-No greyed-out "Book" buttons, no disabled RSVP, no coming-soon states.
+- No placeholder UI for things not being built.
+No greyed-out buttons, no coming-soon states.
 If it isn't buildable now, the screen ends without it.
 - No mock or seed data left in application code.
 Fixtures live in test files only.
-- No speculative abstraction.
-Two similar things stay duplicated until there are three.
 - Ask before adding a dependency.
 Ask before adding a new top-level directory.
 Ask before changing the build setup.